umutcanaltin/fpgai_compiler/paper/paper.md

 Users have to declare dactivate function for backpropagation!

-## How to Use After Compile the Model
+## How to use after compiling the model
 ```python
 import numpy as np
 from pynq import Xlnk